katatest/test1/README.md

 Build for Linux
 --------------------------------------------------

-(tested on Ubuntu 16.04 and 15.04.
+(tested on Ubuntu 16.04.
 Builds both .so file and tester.)

 sudo apt-get install check